Deleting edges to restrict the size of an epidemic in temporal networks: An exact FPT algorithm

+By Lemma~\ref{lma:find-subtree}, if the temporal reachability of a vertex $u$ is greater than $h$, then $(G,\lambda)$ contains a reachable subtree for $u$ with $h+1$ vertices.
+To express this property in first-order logic, we first introduce some auxiliary notation.
+Let $\mathcal{S}_h$ be a fixed set of rooted trees with vertex set $[h+1]$ such that $\mathcal{S}_h$ contains exactly one element from every isomorphism class of rooted trees on $h+1$ vertices.
+We assume that the edges of every tree $S \in \mathcal{S}_h$ are labelled by distinct numbers from $[h]$, and we denote the label of an edge $e \in E(S)$ by $\lab(e)$.
+We denote by $a_i, b_i \in [h+1]$ the smallest and the largest endpoint of the edge $\lab^{-1}(i)$, respectively.
+Given a rooted tree $S \in \mathcal{S}_h$, we define $\rho(S)$ to be the following set of pairs of edge labels

-This formula defines the property that there is some copy of $S$ such that all vertices in $S$ are temporally reachable from $r$.
-In our modified temporal graph, the maximum temporal reachability is at most $h$ if and only if there is no copy $S$ of a tree on $h+1$ vertices in $(G,\timeFunc)$ such that all vertices of $S$ are temporally reachable from some $r \in V(S)$.
-We therefore define another formula $\theta'(S,r,E)$, which captures the property that in any copy of such a tree, at least one time-edge must belong to the set $E$ of removed time-edges: {
+We now define a first-order formula expressing the property that there is some copy of $S$ in $G$ such that all vertices in this copy are temporally reachable in $(G,\lambda)$ from the root via edges in $S$.

+In our modified temporal graph (that is, the graph obtained by deleting edges), the maximum temporal reachability is at most $h$ if and only if there is no copy $S$ of a rooted tree on $h+1$ vertices in $G$ such that all vertices of $S$ are temporally reachable in $(G,\timeFunc)$ from the root via edges in $S$.
+We therefore define another formula, which captures the property that in any copy of such a tree, at least one edge must belong to the set $E$ of removed edges:

-} We can now define an MSO formula which is true if and only if there exists a set of time-edge whose deletion ensures that there is no ``bad'' subtree.
-We write $\mathcal{S}_h$ for the set of all rooted trees on $h+1$ vertices.
-Then we define
+We can now define an MSO formula which is true if and only if the deletion of a given set $E$ of edges ensures that there is no ``bad'' subtree.

-Optimising to find the smallest possible set $E$ satisfying $\phi_h(E)$ is then equivalent to solving \tempEdgeLabelDel.
-Replacing $\theta'(S,r,E)$ with the following formula gives the equivalent result for \tempEdgeDel: {

-} Note that in either case, the length of the formula depends only on $h$.
+Optimising to find the smallest possible set $E$ satisfying $\phi_h(E)$ is then equivalent to solving \tempEdgeDel.
+Note that the length of the formula depends only on $h$.
 The result then follows from the application of Theorem \ref{th:courcelle} to the MSO formula $\phi_h$. \end{proof}